Undariya-Purevdorj/Python-Animation-Final-Project-2022/README.md

 # Python-Animation-Final-Project-2022
-A short animation about the adventure of a farmer.
-This project used python pixel programming for its back-end development.
+Project done for comp sci class.
+It's a short animation executed through code using python pixels for the back-end.
+It's about a farmer's adventure.
 The visual can be displayed on any user interface; I recommend IDLE Python 3.7 Shell.